 And really, what’s the story here?
-There’s no real emotion or connection to this guy’s life.
-As we said, the idea makes logical sense, but there’s no real emotional connection here.
+It’s hard to connect to this guy’s life.
+As we said, the idea makes logical sense.
+But there’s no real emotional connection here.

 He buys cake.
 He buys cushions.
-And then he goes home to his big house (that most of the target audience could never afford to buy).
+And then he goes home to his big house (which most of the target audience could never afford to buy).
 With his great big dog.

 So, what?
 Why, as a potential customer would we care?